joakimoh/AtomTapeUtils/README.md

 # ScanTAP

-The utility ScanTAP (Acorn Atom only) is similar to ScanTape but instead takes a TAP file as input and extracts the included Atom Tape Files in the same way as ScanTape does.
+The utility ScanTAP is similar to ScanTape but instead takes a TAP file as input and extracts the included Tape Files in the same way as ScanTape does.
+Works both for Acorn Atom and BBC Micro even if the format originally was created for Acorn Atom.

 # ScanDisc